Full disclosure: We don't have a crystal ball or time machine, so we can't be completely certain which career you are destined to choose.

 3. You're well-organized and a good planner

 Plus, your designs themselves must be thought through very carefully.
-This work take precision—and vision.
+This work takes precision—and vision.
 You'll need to think ahead and visualize how the spaces you design will be used.
-Will they actually work for the client, and meet their everyday needs?
+Will they actually work for the client and meet their everyday needs?

 So many design problems can be avoided when the designer is well-organized.
-This trait will offer you a big advantage, starting day one of interior design training!
+This trait will offer you a big advantage starting from day one of interior design training!

 4. You're very detail-oriented...maybe even a perfectionist?

-Do you tend to notice when a painting is not entirely centered on the wall?
+Do you tend to notice when a painting is not entirely centred on the wall?
 Or when someone pairs colours or patterns that don't quite work together?